Current Issues in Asian Tourism

 Aims & Scope

-Current Issues in Tourism is launching a companion, Current Issues in Asian Tourism, which will focus on papers and reviews of Asian tourism and comprise three extra issues in the journal annually.
-This very much reflects other Routledge journal initiatives where companions are being developed such as the Journal of Sports Sciences.
-The other reason for this initiative is the fact that Current Issues in Tourism is receiving an increasing number of submissions from Asia and more generally, investment in tourism education and research in Asian Universities is growing with a growing number of tourism academics and programmes in the region looking for publishing outlets.
+Current Issues in Tourism’s companion, Current Issues in Asian Tourism, focuses on papers and reviews of Asian tourism, and comprises three annual issues of the journal.
+This is because Current Issues in Tourism receives increasing numbers of submissions from Asia, and more generally, because investment in tourism education and research in Asian Universities is growing with an increasing number of tourism academics and programmes in the region looking for publishing outlets.

 Current Issues in Asian Tourism encourages in-depth discussion and critique of key questions within the subject as they relate to Asia.
-It offers a readable format for extended peer-reviewed papers, commentaries, letters and reviews, all designed to spark off further debate.
-It contains both applied and theoretical work that addresses tourism inquiry, method and practice.
-Lively and rigorous, it welcomes contributions from the broad gamut of subjects that make up the stuff of tourism studies in Asia.
+It offers a readable format for extended peer-reviewed papers, commentaries, letters, and reviews, all designed to spark further debate.
+It contains both applied and theoretical work that addresses tourism inquiry, method, and practice.
+Lively and rigorous, it welcomes contributions from the broad gamut of subjects that make up tourism studies in Asia.

 Current Issues in Asian Tourism aims for a rapid turnaround of submissions and encourages short commentaries and rejoinders.
 In addition to normal length submissions, Current Issues in Asian Tourism also welcomes extended peer-reviewed papers on a single topic that combine detailed literature reviews with substantive empirical research and/or policy analysis.
 All papers are peer-reviewed.
 We also welcome supplementary material in the form of video, audio, photographs and additional information about data that can be placed online that is not otherwise included in the paper.

 Janet Chang, National Kaohsiung University of Hospitality and Tourism, Taiwan